naturalis/wgs2ncbi/README.md

 The process of going from an annotated genome to a valid NCBI submission is somewhat cumbersome.
-"Boutique" genome projects typically produce a scaffolded assembly in FASTA format as produced by any of a variety of de-novo assemblers and predicted genes in GFF3 tabular format, e.g. as produced by the [maker](http://www.yandell-lab.org/software/maker.html) pipeline, but no convenient tools appear to exist to turn these results in a format and to a standard that NCBI accepts.
+"Boutique" genome projects typically produce a scaffolded assembly in FASTA format, as produced by any of a variety of de-novo assemblers, and predicted genes in GFF3 tabular format, e.g. as produced by the [maker](http://www.yandell-lab.org/software/maker.html) pipeline.
+No convenient tools appear to exist to turn these results in a format and to a standard that NCBI accepts.

 NCBI requires that "whole genome shotgunning" (WGS) genomes are submitted as `.sqn` files.
-A sqn file is a file in ASN.1 syntax that contains both the sequence, its features, and the metadata about the submission, i.e. the authors, the publication title, the organism, etc.. `.sqn` files are normally produced by the [sequin](https://www.ncbi.nlm.nih.gov/Sequin/) program, which has a graphical user interface.
-Sequin works fine for a single gene or for a small genome (e.g. a mitochondrial genome) but for large genomes with thousands of genes spread out over potentially thousands of scaffolds the submission process done in this way would be unworkable.
+A sqn file is a file in ASN.1 syntax that contains the sequences, their features, and the metadata about the submission, i.e. the authors, the publication title, the organism, etc.. `.sqn` files are normally produced by the [sequin](https://www.ncbi.nlm.nih.gov/Sequin/) program, which has a graphical user interface.
+Sequin works fine for a single gene or for a small genome (e.g. a mitochondrial genome) but for large genomes with thousands of genes spread out over potentially thousands of scaffolds the submission process done in this way is unworkable.

-The alternative is to use the [tbl2asn](https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/) command line program, which takes a directory with FASTA files (`.fsa`) and corresponding files with the gene features in tabular format (`.tbl`), and a submission template (template.sbt) to produce the `.sqn` files.
+The alternative is to use the [tbl2asn](https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/) command line program, which takes a directory with FASTA files (`.fsa`), corresponding files with the gene features in tabular format (`.tbl`), and a submission template (template.sbt), to produce `.sqn` files.
 The trick thus becomes to convert the assembly FASTA file and the annotation GFF3 file into a collection of FASTA chunks with corresponding feature tables.
 This is doable in principle - several toolkits provide generic convertors -, but NCBI places quite a few restrictions on what are permissible